unic-ailab/TSFM-Eval/README.md

 ## SPY

 Daily closing prices of the SPDR S&P 500 ETF.
-The series is stochastic and non-stationary, combining long-term trend structure with short-term volatility.
+The series is stochastic and non-stationary, exhibiting long-term trends and short-term volatility.

----

 # Experimental Scenarios